adamlilith/enmSdm/README.md

 `remotes::install_github('adamlilith/enmSdm', dependencies=TRUE)`

 Note: If for some reason these commands don't work, you can install the package(s) by downloading the latest zip/tar file from the `zipTarFiles` directory and installing the package(s) manually.
-If you do this, you will also have to install the `omnibus`,  `statisfactory`, and `legendary` packages, which are on GitHub also under my account (`adamlilith`).
+If you do this, you will also have to install the `legendary` package, which is on GitHub under my account (`adamlilith`), as well as the `omnibus` and `statisfactory` packages on CRAN.

 ### Data preparation ###
 * `elimCellDups`: Eliminate duplicate points in each cell of a raster